 Health Care

 For summer youth programs, UNH hires a dedicated youth program nurse who is available to all youth program staff, students, and families.
-There is a summer camp clinic in a central location on the Durham campus, The nurse is also available through tele-health to programs off the Durham campus.
+Monday-Friday, the nurse is available in a centrally located clinic on the Durham campus and is available through tele-health to programs off campus.
+The nurse is not at specific camp sites.

 The nurse provides the following: